This is a sponsored post on behalf of Dollar General.

 I’ll be honest; this is one of my favorite cleaning items.
 These Dollar General Super Erasers are amazing!
 You can use it for scuffs, marks, crayon, markers, dirt, soap scum — so many things!
 You’ll want to make sure you toss a few of these into your spring cleaning kit.

 When it comes to wiping down baseboards, doorknobs, and light switches, an all-purpose cleaner works great.
 I prefer the concentrated bottles that you dilute in water (thus the reason for my bucket).
 I just found Passion Fruit scent at my Dollar General — you won’t believe how awesome it smells!

 CLEANER WITH BLEACH

 There may be surfaces that need extra disinfecting or bleach to remove stubborn stains.
-Keep a bottle of cleaner with bleach on hand for these types of jobs (always check color-fast before using).
+Keep a bottle of cleaner with bleach (or make your own oxygen bleach solution to stay away from chemicals) on hand for these types of jobs (always check color-fast before using).

 Nothing is better than a window that will let the sunlight stream on through!
 Window cleaner is a must for your spring cleaning kit.
 No reason to pay too much — it is just $1 at Dollar General!

 So there you go!
 Everything I have in my spring cleaning kit.

 I told you that I’d save the best part for last.
 Check out this picture above.
 Do you have any guesses as to what I paid for everything?
 I spent just around $35 to get everything I needed!!

 There’s no reason to break the bank to clean your house.
 None at all.